Dr Tom Kent

 I completed a BSc in Mathematics at the University of Bristol (2007-2011), with one year spent abroad at the Technical University of Dresden in Germany.
 Subsequently, I obtained an MSc in Meteorology and Climatology from the University of Birmingham (2012), before spending 3 months as a visiting scientist at GEOMAR Helmholtz Centre for Ocean Research, Kiel, Germany, on an EU-funded Short Term Scientific Mission grant.

-Having developed interest in applied mathematics and meteorology, I was awarded a PhD by the School of Maths, Univeristy of Leeds (2013-2016), working in collaboration with the Met Office.
+Having developed interest in applied mathematics and meteorology, I obtained a PhD hereat the School of Maths, Univeristy of Leeds (2013-2017), working in collaboration with the Met Office.
 This was followed by 5 months as a postdoctoral researcher on two EPSRC-funded projects.
-After several months travelling around the UK, Europe, and New Zealand, I returned to Leeds in January 2018 as a tutorial assistant (0.5FTE) and, from August 2018, a research fellow (0.5FTE) on the EPSRC-funded DARE project.
+After several months travelling around the UK, Europe, and New Zealand, I returned to Leeds in January 2018 as a teaching assistant (0.5FTE) and, from August 2018, a research fellow (0.5FTE) on the EPSRC-funded DARE project.

 My research interests concern the mathematical and statistical modelling of atmospheric and environmental phenomena, including: